antoniogarrote/rdfstore-js/README.md

 ###Custom Filter Functions

 Custom filter function can be registered into the store using the *registerCustomFunction* function.
 This function receives two argument, the name of the custom function and the associated implementation.
 This functions will be available in a SPARQL query using the prefix *custom*.
+You can also use a full URI to identify the function that is going to be registered.
 The function implementation will receive two arguments, an object linking to the store query filters engine and a list with the actual arguments.
 Arguments will consist of literal or URIs objects.
 Results from the function must also be literal or URI objects.

-The query filters engine can be used to access auxiliary function to transform literals into JavaScript types using the *effectiveTypeValue* function, boolean values using the *effectiveBooleanValue*, to build boolean litearl objects (*ebvTrue*, *ebvFalse*) or return an error with the *ebvError*.
+The query filters engine can be used to access auxiliary function to transform literals into JavaScript types using the *effectiveTypeValue* function, boolean values using the *effectiveBooleanValue*, to build boolean literal objects (*ebvTrue*, *ebvFalse*) or return an error with the *ebvError*.
 Documentation and source code for the *QueryFilters* object n the 'js-query-engine' module can be consulted to find information about additional helper functions.

 The following test shows a simple examples of how custom functions can be invoked: